Blog

 Kristi Raines

-Kristi is our Marketing Director, working out of any of our offices she can make her way to, from her Florence, SC home.
+Kristi is our Director of Account Management & Development, working out of any of our offices she can make her way to, from her Florence, SC home.
 Her experience spans categories including, B2B, manufacturing, packaging, e-commerce, veterinary care, finance, CPG, healthcare, recruitment marketing, employer branding, and several others.
 A former collegiate athlete, she enjoys staying active by running, weightlifting and avoiding being tackled by and wrestling with her 10-year-old son.
 She has also been married for 15+ years and has a rescue dog named Comet (aka, a reindeer, which she'd be happy to tell you about sometime).